lupyuen/tcc-riscv32-wasm/README.md

 ## Time Functions

+Not used right now.

-TODO: Borrow from where?
+TODO: Borrow Time Functions from where?

 - time, gettimeofday, localtime

 ## Math Functions

+Also not used right now.

-TODO: Borrow from where?
+TODO: Borrow Math Functions from where?

 - ldexp

 ## Varargs Functions

-Will be tricky to implement in Zig
+Varargs will be tricky to implement in Zig.
+Probably we should implement in C. Maybe MUSL?

+Right now we're doing simple Pattern Matching.
+But it won't work for Real Programs.

 - printf, snprintf, sprintf, vsnprintf
 - sscanf

 ## Filesystem Functions

-Will mock up these functions for WebAssembly
+Will mock up these functions for WebAssembly.
+Maybe an Emulated Filesystem, similar to [Emscripten File System](https://emscripten.org/docs/porting/files/file_systems_overview.html)?

 - getcwd
 - remove, unlink

 ## File I/O Functions

 Will mock up these functions for WebAssembly.
-We will read only 1 simple C Source File, and produce only 1 Object File.
+Right now we read only 1 simple C Source File, and produce only 1 Object File.
 No header files, no libraries.
-(Should be mockable)
+And it works!

+But later we might need an Emulated Filesystem, similar to [Emscripten File System](https://emscripten.org/docs/porting/files/file_systems_overview.html).
+And our File I/O code will support Multiple Files with proper Buffer Overflow Checks.

 - open, fopen, fdopen,
 - close, fclose